cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 verify multiple inputs at once whenever the server produced a batched DLEQ proof for them.

-Finally, servers can compute the PRF result using a given input using the `Evaluate` function described in {{oprf}}.
+Finally, an entity which knows both the secret key and the input can compute the PRF result using the `Evaluate` function described in {{oprf}}.

 ### POPRF Protocol {#poprf}